smefpw/Indigo/README.md

 - Your Windows version
 - Your injector (+ injection method)
 - Current cheat version **(any old versions will not be supported!)**

-- Bug details
+- Bug details?

-  - What happens?
 Is it important to fix?

 - How do you reproduce it (+ video if possible)?

 **Failure to follow these guidelines when reporting will immediately result in your case being marked as invalid!**